johnnynode/ionic-samples/resources/README.md

 - Icons: https://cordova.apache.org/docs/en/latest/config_ref/images.html
 - Splash Screens: https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-splashscreen/

-### About different icon
+### About different icons

 - icon.android.png is for android platform
 - icon.ios.png is for ios platform
-- make sure that you replace icon.png with one of them in different platform to generate new icons like blow:
+- make sure that you replace icon.png with one of them in different platforms to generate new icons like blow, and beware of remaining the name 'icon.png':
 - $ `ionic cordova resources android` or $ `ionic cordova resources ios`